ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 #### Infrastructure code

-The infrastructure code is located in the `infra` folder.
+The infrastructure code is in the `infra` folder.
 It is written in `typescript` using Pulumi library.

 ##### Adding configuration
-Pulumi encrypts secret in configuration using a `PASS_PHRASE` you choose and additional salt so it.
+Pulumi encrypts secret in the configuration file using a `PASS_PHRASE` you choose and additional salt so it.
 Although it sounds like that is it safe to commit this configuration to repository, I didn't commit that.
-You can set your own password and passphrase for pulumi.
+You can set your password and passphrase for Pulumi.

 ```bash
 $ pulumi set config vpc_rds_dmz:dbPassword "[STRONG_DB_PASSWORD]" --secret